Part 3 – Currency Exhibition

 A very small silver coin bearing the inscription “YHD” (Jerusalem, 4th century BCE);

-One side bears an image of a lily, and the flip side bears an image of an eagle spreading its wings with the inscription “YHD” in ancient Hebrew script, signifying “Judea” during the Persian period.
+One side bears an image of a lily, and the other bears an image of an eagle spreading its wings with the inscription “YHD” in ancient Hebrew script, signifying “Judea” during the Persian period.

 Did you know?

 The current NIS 1 coin of the State of Israel (Agorot and New Shekel series issued since 1985) was inspired by this coin.
-The inscription “YHD” in ancient Hebrew script currently appear on it, alongside the lily.
-An ancient Hebrew inscription also appears on other modern coins of the same series (5 agorot and NIS 10).
+The inscription “YHD” in ancient Hebrew script appears on it, alongside the lily.
+Ancient Hebrew inscriptions also appear on other modern coins of the same series (5 agorot (now discontinued) and NIS 10).

 Alexander the Great, leading an army of Greeks and Macedonians, waged war against the Persian Empire and conquered most of its territory.
 As a result, Hellenic culture developed as a combination of ancient Greek culture and cultures of the ancient east, including those from our region.